escowart/HomeInfoDjangoServer/README.md

 - [Investigate Admin URLs](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/)
 - Investigate parameterizing tests & disabling logging if the test passes (Both features are supported by pytest)
 - Validate inbound data, so we don't waste resources or $$$ with a call to an external service
-- Capturing contract violations at the service level rather than allowing the exception to propagate down the call stack